 In true Kellogg spirit, the enormous challenge provided the inspiration for an unprecedented example of leading with empathy: the Kellogg Small Business Advisory Initiative.
 Now, what began as a platform to connect Kellogg students, alumni, and professors with Evanston small business owners in virtual consultations and office hours, is transforming.
 Rapidly.

-“This is the interesting story that's evolved,” says Linda Darragh, a professor of entrepreneurial practice and the executive director of Kellogg’s Innovation and Entrepreneurship Initiative.
+“This is the interesting story that's evolved,” says Linda Darragh, a professor of entrepreneurial practice and the executive director of Entrepreneurship at Kellogg.
 “Other parts of Northwestern are getting involved — a student and faculty member from IMC did a webinar for local businesses through the city of Evanston.
 Skokie now is going to work with us.
 I got a call from the Wilmette business librarian yesterday, who’s organizing a talk with local businesses.”

 Yes, even in the midst of social distancing, the Kellogg family is leaning into the power of connection, bringing the school’s mission to educate, equip and inspire to Evanston and beyond.

 Founded by Darragh and Timothy Feddersen, a professor of managerial economics and decision sciences, the initiative has proven to be mutually beneficial to alumni and students and local business owners.

 “A lot of people didn't have the tools or knowledge, or really understand how to go virtual and how to market,” says Darragh.
 “The fact is you can't keep doing what you did before.
 What's nice about our students and our alumni is they come from all different industries, all different experiences.
 This ability for them to talk with local businesses about what they do, how they do it, and brainstorm new ideas is a real gift.”